mengbinhao/jack-note/docs/english/sentence.md

+### useful sentences
+- you guys are so busy today
+- yeah, it's like this every morning
+- I'll give it a try
+- I've had it before, it's pretty good, but I'm on a diet
+- you loose any weight?
+Keep going
+- I can't go wrong with sth
+- I am [not] really a fan of sth
+- sop up A with B / dip A in B
+- I'm gonna go for sth
+- I'd recommend sth

 ### native english
 1. Ordering or asking somethong
 > I want/need -> Can/Could I have  a glass of water?
 Plese